glotzerlab/signac/README.md

     pip install signac

-**Detailed information about alternative installation methods and configuration of this package can be found in the [documentation](https://signac.readthedocs.io/en/latest/installation.html).**
+**Detailed information about alternative installation methods can be found in the [documentation](https://signac.readthedocs.io/en/latest/installation.html).**

 ## Quickstart